 Mandated by the District, State government, or Federal government;

-Required by the site administrator to meet a need for professional growth as documented in the Individual Professional Development Plan, the School Improvement Plan, or in other appropriate documents; or
+Required by the site administrator to meet a need for professional growth as documented in the Deliberate Practice Plan, the School Improvement Plan, or in other appropriate documents; or

 Mandated as a condition of employment.

 When funding is available through grants and special entitlements for employee training, employees shall be paid $20 per hour stipend for attending mandated in-service training beyond the contractual teaching day.
 The District shall provide required in-service training through the Training and Education Center at no cost to the employee.
-Within 30 days from 02/07/2019 the parties will convene a committee composed of seven members: three appointed from LCTA and three from district administration with the Director for Professional Learning as the chair.
-The chair will only vote if there is a tie.
-The committee will conclude its work by M ay 31, 2019.
-The committee will develop a compensation plan for in-service trainings.
-The committee's recommendation shall be presented to the bargaining team for final consent.

 In-service funds shall be placed in each cost center’s budget to support individual employee training requests and other school-based in-service.